ptiede/VIDA.jl/docs/src/interface.md

 ## Ring Templates

-As of VIDA 0.11 we also include a composite image template class called [`RingTemplate`](@ref).
+As of VIDA 0.11 we also include a composite image template class called [`VIDA.RingTemplate`](@ref).

 ## Divergence `AbstractDivergence`

 In order to extract a feature you need to create a probability divergence function.
-Currently the divergences are defined using a [`AbstractDivergence`](@ref) type.
+Currently the divergences are defined using a [`VIDA.AbstractDivergence`](@ref) type.
 The general user-facing interface is

 ```julia
 bh = Bhattacharyya(image) #make the Bh divergence
 kl = KullbackLeibler(image) #makes the KL divergence
 ```

 to initialize the divergence.
-To evaluate the divergence on a template you use the [`divergence`](@ref) function
+To evaluate the divergence on a template you use the [`VIDA.divergence`](@ref) function

 ```julia
 divergence(bh, θ::AbstractTemplate)